[Node Manager] a node filled up its /tmp which killed slurm and docker, node unusable. Node manager did not kill the node.

 I killed the node off

-#3 Updated by Brett Smith almost 4 years ago
+#3 Updated by Brett Smith about 4 years ago

 Remember that in the initial development of Node Manager, we decided it was best to take the conservative approach of only shutting down nodes that assert that they're idle.
 If nodes are in "weird" states, the expectation is that they might still be doing compute work locally, even if they're having trouble talking to SLURM or Arvados, so shutting them down risks losing the work.
 Remember also that Node Manager only knows what Arvados and the cloud tell it.
 It doesn't have any direct insight into the state of the compute node.